 So it was a long time coming but eventually the Oscar people warmed to the idea of recognising animated movie masterpieces and in 2002 the category of ‘Best Animated Feature’ was awarded for the first time.
 Of course that’s a really big deal for the animation studio that takes it home but our free multiple choice quiz questions about cartoon awards and achievements don’t just focus on those much coveted lumps of shiny metal handed out by the Academy of Motion Picture Arts and Sciences.
-We’ve got quiz questions about Hollywood’s Walk of Fame, the naming of asteroids, statues and other accolades.
+We’ve got multiple choice quiz questions about Hollywood’s Walk of Fame, the naming of asteroids, statues and other accolades.

 Thanks to Contributor WayTooLate for these ten ‘cartoon achievement’ multiple choice quiz questions.